-The Art and Politics of the Situationist International
+The Situationist International

-I

-Peter Wollen

-De Sade liberated from the Bastille in 1789, Baudelaire on the barricades in 1848, Courbet tearing down the Vendôme Column in 1870-French political history is distinguished by a series of glorious and legendary moments that serve to celebrate the convergence of popular revolution with art in revolt.
-In the twentieth century avant-garde artistic movements took up the banner of revolution consciously and enduringly.
-The political career of André Breton and the surrealists began with their manifestos against the Moroccan war (the Riff war) in 1925 and persisted through to the "Manifesto of the 121," which Breton signed in 1960 six years before his death, denouncing the Algerian war and justifying resistance.
-In May 1968 the same emblematic role was enacted once again by the militants of the Situationist International (SI).
+De Sade liberated from the Bastille in 1789, Baudelaire on the barricades in 1848, Courbet tearing down the Vendôme Column in 1870-French political history is distinguished by a series of glorious and legendary moments which serve to celebrate the convergence of popular revolution with art in revolt.
+In this century avant-garde artistic movements took up the banner of revolution consciously and enduringly.
+The political career of André Breton and the surrealists began with their manifestoes against the Moroccan war (the 'Riff' war) in 1925 and persisted through to the Manifesto of the 121, which Breton signed in 1960, shortly before his death, denouncing the Algerian war and justifying resistance.
+In May 1968 the same emblematic role was enacted once again by the militants of the Situationist International.
+The SI was founded in 1957, at Cosio d'Arroscia in northern Italy, principally out of the union of two prior avant-garde groups, the Movement for an Imaginist Bauhaus (Asger Jorn, Pinot Gallizio and others) and the Lettrist International (led by Guy Debord).
+I The Movement for an Imaginist Bauhaus itself originated from splits in the post-war Cobra group of artists, which Jorn had helped found, and the SI was soon joined by another key Cobra artist, Constant.
+The ancestry of both Cobra and Lettrism can be traced back to the international Surrealist movement, whose break-up after the war led to a proliferation of new splinter groups and an accompanying surge of new experimentation and position-taking.
+The SI brought together again many of the dispersed threads which signalled the decay and eventual decomposition of surrealism.
+In many ways, its project was that of re-launching surrealism on a new foundation, stripped of some of its elements (emphasis on the unconscious, quasi-mystical and occultist thinking, cult of irrationalism) and enhanced by others, within the framework of cultural revolution.

-Guy De

-d'Arros

-ł

-The SI was founded in 1957 at Cosio d'Arroscia in northern Italy (fig. 3.1 and 3.2), principally out of the union of two prior avant-garde groups, the International Movement for an Imaginist Bauhaus (MIBI, consisting of Asger Jorn, Giuseppe Pinot-Gallizio, and others) and the Lettrist International (LI, led by Guy Debord).1 MIBI itself originated from splits in the postwar COBRA group of artists, which Jorn had helped found, and the SI was soon joined by another key COBRA artist, Constant.
-The ancestry of both COBRA and Lettrism can be traced back to the international surrealist movement, whose breakup after the war led to a proliferation of new splinter groups and an accompanying surge of new experimentation and position taking.2 The SI brought together again many of

-20

-the second s